axiom-S25u/AutoRageQuit/about.md

 made by axiom because rage quitting is an art form

-exists gd at a configurable death threshold
+exits a level at a configurable death threshold